LucaKuechler/Neovim-Workshop/README.md

 * `SPACE g` -> open file search field

 ### 5.7 Language server features
+* Because the language Server has been installed after you open your nvim the last time, please re open the app.py file:
+	1. Type `:qa!` to exit neovim
+	2. open neovim again by typing `nvim ~/code/app.py`
 #### 5.7.1 Go to definition
 * Click or move to a function call (use a function that is written by me)
     ![func](./images/func.png)